mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-s3_lm.md

 sidebar_label: HDP Sandbox to S3 with LiveMigrator
 ---

-Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to a S3 bucket using WANdisco LiveMigrator.
+Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an S3 bucket using WANdisco LiveMigrator.

 What this guide will cover: